 When applying for these positions, please refer to vacancy number ATTBM 19.015.
 Clearly indicate for which of the two positions apply.
 If you apply for both positions, we also would like to receive two separate proposals on how you would like to undertake the respective projects.

-For more details on this opportunity, click here.
+For more information on this opportunity visit this.

-If you need to receive similar opportunities like this one, please follow this blog by pressing the follow button in the upper right corner of this page.
+If you need any support in making an application, post your question in the comment box below.
+If you would like to receive similar opportunities regularly, please follow this blog by inserting your email in the follow box at the top right side of this page.